openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Communication with the Batch Credential Endpoint MUST utilize TLS.

-The Client can request issuance of multiple Credentials, that may be:
+The Client can request issuance of multiple Credentials that can be:

 * different Credential Configurations (with possibly different Credential Formats)
 * different Credential Datasets